The No Trace Project is an international project and welcomes translations in all languages.

 Content updates

 When our content changes, we may add a new string or modify an existing one.
-When this happens, the new or modified string will be marked as “unfinished” or “untranslated” and should be translated again, and the corresponding component will appear in red (or partially in red) on your Dashboard.
+When this happens, the new or modified string is marked as “unfinished” or “untranslated” and should be translated again, and the corresponding component stops displaying a green checkmark in its “Translated” column on your Dashboard.

 Translation guidelines